ConfluxHarvard/nervousnetwork/README.md

 ### Pulse sensor
 The pulse sensor has a power wire, ground wire and input wire.
 Wire the power wire to the power rail, the ground wire to the ground rail, and the input wire to pin A0 (on the analog pin side of the board).

-### Running the code
+### Upload the code
-Plug your Arduino into your computer, and run the
+Plug your Arduino into your computer, and run nervous_networks_blue.ino.
+Clip the pulse sensor onto your ear.
+The ring should light up blue, and the legs should light up blue to your heartbeats.
+Then unplug the wire, and plug the red wire of the battery pack into the Vin pin of the Arduino.
+Plug the ground wire of the battery pack into the Arduino ground.
+Turn on the battery pack.
+Your jellyfish module should work!

+### Decorate your jellyfish
+Decorate your legs with ribbon!